-The Young Indigenous Women's STEM Academy is delivered by CSIRO in partnership with Indigenous employment organisation CareerTrackers, who will work with the students to ensure their STEM path is tailored to their personal goals and their social and emotional wellbeing supported.
+The Young Indigenous Women's STEM Academy is delivered by CSIRO in partnership with Indigenous employment organisation CareerTrackers, working to ensure STEM pathways are tailored to personal goals and supporting social and emotional wellbeing.

 The Academy is proudly funded by the National Indigenous Australians Agency.